-Each year since 1985, in February, the Department carries out a statewide count of waterbirds with assistance from the Parks and Wildlife Service and many volunteers.
+Each February since 1985 the Department carries out a state-wide count of waterbirds with assistance from the Parks and Wildlife Service and many volunteers.
 These counts are not an attempt to count all of the ducks in the state but rather to get an index of trends in the populations.

 The use of non-toxic shot for hunting wild duck over wetlands in Tasmania

 Duck hunters are not permitted to use lead shot when hunting over any public or private water or watercourse.

 Examples would include: